Sergidev/ClashOfRealms/README.md

 **104.2.** A card exists in exactly one zone at all times.
 Moving a card from one zone to another follows the rules for that transition.

 **104.3.** **Permanents** are cards that remain on the board after being played or deployed.
-Permanents include: Locations, Commanders (when deployed), Battalions, Relics, and Shards.
+Permanents include: Locations, Commanders (when deployed), Battalions, Artifacts, and Shards.
 A permanent in play can be the target of effects and interacts with the game state continuously.

 **104.4.** **Non-permanents** are cards that resolve their effect and immediately leave the board.
 Maneuvers are non-permanents.
 When a Maneuver resolves, it is placed in its owner's Graveyard.